 If there’s a question of health risks, why do people bother smoking blunts at all?

 The answer is mostly because they’re much better suited to being shared among a group than are other forms of cannabis.
 That’s because they offer a slower burn thanks to their larger size.
 A blunt can make its way all the way around a smoke circle, usually several times.

 Another factor that leads some people to favor blunts is the tobacco content.
 Some smokers enjoy the taste of the tobacco mingled with the cannabis, while others enjoy the feeling that comes from combining the two substances.

 Of course, the tobacco content is the source of the controversy in the first place.
 Combusted tobacco is widely recognized as one of the greatest threats to public health.
-Cannabis users who choose to partake of blunts are including tobacco in their cannabis use, and that is not without some serious risks.
+Cannabis users who choose to partake of traditional blunts are including tobacco in their cannabis use, and that is not without some serious risks.

-Because tobacco is present in blunts, the same risks cigarette smokers face apply.
+Because tobacco is present in traditional blunts, the same risks cigarette smokers face apply.
 It’s common for cannabis smokers to hold themselves apart from cigarette smokers, but it’s a mistake to do so in this instance.
 Before lighting up a blunt, read the warning label on the cigar that was modified to make. it.
 Everything that is written there still applies.

-Studies have also indicated that the addictive properties of nicotine might lead to blunt smokers developing an addiction to it, something cannabis users generally don’t need to worry too much about when they use cannabis-only products.
+Studies have also indicated that the addictive properties of nicotine might lead to blunt smokers developing an addiction to it, something cannabis users generally don’t need to worry about when they use cannabis-only products.